dvfrancis/craftr/README.md

 ###### Acceptance Criteria

 - Users find it simple and easy to register on the website.
-- Classes are clearly explained, with instructor details, and lists of materials required.
+- Classes are clearly explained, and include instructors' details.
+- It is easy to share information from the website via social media.

 ###### Tasks

 - Add the ability for users to create their own account.
-- Ensure all classes are detailed, have intructor profiles, and comprehensive equipment / material lists.
+- Ensure all classes have detailed descriptions and information about the class intructor.
+- Links to share to social media are prominent, as well as being easy to find and use.

 ### Scope